Technical Art History

-Built for the curious and knowledge seekers, the technical art history major emphasizes the scientific study of structures of art and objects, within art historical contexts, and values hands-on experience in preventative art conservation, conservation and restoration of artifacts, and reconstruction techniques.
+Built for the curious and knowledge seekers, the technical art history major emphasizes the scientific study of structures of art and objects, within art historical contexts, and values hands-on experience.
 Students will conduct research on the physical nature of art and its making through interdisciplinary studies in art history, art, science, anthropology, and more depending on their areas of interest.

 Technical art history majors will graduate well-equipped for a multi-faceted career of collaboration with conservators, scientists and museum professionals.
 They will enhance the world’s ability to care for its art and material culture.